1 9 5 5 – 1 9 8 4 (UK)

 “It’s Friday, it’s five to five . . .
 It’s Crackerjack – CRACK – ER – JACK!!”

-A long-term children’s programme (Crackerjack started in 1955 and ran until 1984) filmed live, with an audience mainly consisting of cubs, scouts, girl guides and brownies in full uniform (and usually good voice!) and energetic kiddies all crammed into a Shepherd’s Bush theatre.
+BBC children’s programme Crackerjack first appeared on Wednesday 14 September 1955.
+It was filmed live with an audience mainly consisting of cubs, scouts, girl guides and brownies in full uniform (and usually good voice) and energetic kiddies all crammed into a Shepherd’s Bush theatre.

 The show was meant for eight to ten-year-olds, but one of the great strengths of the show was that it never played down to the audience just because they were young.
 As a result, Crackerjack appealed to an audience of all ages.